 - Customer support does not operate 7 days per week

-2. Capital.com - Trade on a highly advanced and AI-Powered platform
+3. Capital.com - Stock Broker with highly advanced and AI-Powered platform

 Founded in 2016, Capital.com has gone on to create a highly advanced and highly intuitive stock trading platform that’s specially designed for the confident trader.
 Traders have access to over 2000 financial instruments traded in the form of CFDs.
 Among the variety of instruments that can be traded are local and international stock and shares available with leverage up to 1:200.